 December Events in Budapest

-Just as in all countries that celebrate Christmas, the end-of-the-month holiday dominates special events in December.
-If you're in Budapest during December, you'll experience Christmas in a decidedly European way.
+The Christmas holiday dominates special events in December, and if you're in Budapest, you'll experience the magic of December 25 in a decidedly European way.
 Take an invigorating evening walk to see Budapest's stunning architecture and bridges over the Danube lit up in Christmas dress for a memorable holiday with many interesting photo opportunities.

 - The Budapest Christmas market: The country's oldest holiday market takes place in Vörösmarty Square through January 1, 2020.
-A great place to find Christmas gifts from Hungary and just a lot of fun to roam around in search of food and free live music.
-Visit the 19th century-style Great Market Hall for more Hungarian Christmas gift options.
+A great place to find Christmas gifts from Hungary, the event is also a lot of fun to roam around in search of food and free live music.
+Visit the 19th century-style Great Market Hall for more local Christmas gift options.